discretize/discretize-guides/builds/elementalist/power-catalyst/index.md

 - <Trait name="Vicious Empowerment"/> gives 2 stacks whenever you disable a foe.
 - <Trait name="Elemental Empowerment"/> gives 3 stacks while in combat.
 - <Trait name="Elemental Epitome"/> gives 1 stack every time you gain an aura and grants an aura when doing a combo.
-- <Trait name="Empowered Empowerment"/> doubles the effectiveness at 10 stacks (DPS build only).
+- <Trait name="Empowered Empowerment"/> doubles the effectiveness at 10 stacks and grants 50% effectiveness at <10 stacks (DPS build only).

 <Divider text="Rotation / Skill usage"/>